 Using oil immersion is useful because it bridges the gap between theoretical optics and practical microscopy performance.
-In real terms, by replacing air with a medium that closely matches the refractive index of glass, oil immersion minimizes this loss and allows microscopes to reveal details that would otherwise remain invisible.
-Here's the thing — when light passes from glass into air, a significant portion scatters or refracts away, limiting the resolution of even the most advanced objectives.
+When light passes from glass into air, a significant portion scatters or refracts away, limiting the resolution of even the most advanced objectives.
+By replacing air with a medium that closely matches the refractive index of glass, oil immersion minimizes this loss and allows microscopes to reveal details that would otherwise remain invisible.
 This technique is not just an optional accessory for high-end laboratories; it is a fundamental practice that transforms how scientists, medical professionals, and students observe cellular structures, bacteria, and crystalline materials.

 Introduction to Oil Immersion Microscopy